dimit999/rsschool-cv/cv.md

   * REACT (a little experience);
   * TS (a little experience).

-  No issues about Java, have some experience, quickly can start to work with it.
+  No issues with JavaScript/Java.
+I can quickly start to work with it.

+  Additional frameworks experience: Playwright/TestNG and Junit.

+  Performance: Jmeter/Locust/Requests + Selenium

-  My responsibilities on a current project with Python language as a Senior QA Automation Engineer || a Senior QA Automation Architect:
+  My responsibilities on a current project with Python language as a Head of QA || Automation Architect:
    * Creating new solutions on Python: framework/testing solutions/pipeline configuration/QA dashboard (ReportPortal) configuration for viewing test results.<br>
   * Communication between governments/customers and journeys about releases;
-  * Quality control of more than 10 projects/journeys -> ~ 30+ people;
+  * Quality control of more than 5 projects;
   * Quality control: Front-end/Back-end (automation scripts) (Desktop/Mobile view), Back-end(API), responsiveness, Native apps;
   * Interview with newcomers.<br>